Douglas coat of arms

 Some show James, who married Elizabeth Carlyle, as the son of George and grandson of James, 4th Earl of Morton.
 The implication above is that he was a brother to Morton.
 Others have him as natural son of Sir George Douglas of Pittendriech, who was killed at the Battle of Pinkie in 1547, and who was father of David the seventh Earl of Angus and of James 4th Earl of Morton, Regent of Scotland.

-Descended from Sir George Douglas of Pittendreich was George Douglas, b illigitimate c 1602, who married Mariota, daughter and heiress of James Douglas of Parkhead.
+Descended from Sir George Douglas of Pittendreich was George Douglas, b illegitimate c 1602, who married Mariota, daughter and heiress of James Douglas of Parkhead.
 Their son, James Douglas of Parkhead, married Lady Carlyle.

 James Douglas of Parkheid left an only daughter, Elizabeth, who espoused George Douglas, an illegitimate son of Sir George Douglas of Pittendreich, the younger brother of Archibald, sixth Earl of Angus.